How to setup a Subgraph credential through dashboard

 Query:

-The GraphQL query, and it requires a single wallet address as input.
+The GraphQL query, that it must take a single wallet address as input.
 For more detials, please refer to Querying The Graph.
-In dashboard, once you finish your query, fill in a test address and click 'Run' button to check if the query's return is good.
+In dashboard, once you finish your query, fill in a test address and click ‘Run’ button to check if the query’s response is expected.

 Expression: